ncrnic1/sort-names/README.md

 - Type "cd .."
 - To run, type "java main/Main \<input-file>.txt"
 - The output file will be created in the same directory as the output file, with the name "\<input-file>-sorted.txt"

+Alternatively, if preferring to run via an IDE:
+- Open the project inside the IDE
+- Set the run configuration to have the desired input file path
+- Run Main

+# Testing

+It is recommended that unit and integration tests be conducted through an IDE:

+- Open the project inside the IDE
+- Run either UnitTest or IntegrationTest to see the results

+IntegrationTest uses the test-files folder in the project directory.
+Input and expected output files can be put there, and then new tests can be created comparing the expected output to the actual output.